 Horizons - Maintaining Wellbeing in a Digital World.
-Session 3 of 3 2019
+Session 3 - 2020

 Horizons - Maintaining Wellbeing in a Digital World.

-Session 3 of 3 - Mental Health and Special Educational needs.
+Session 3 - Mental Health and Special Educational needs.

 Schools are under a duty to use their ‘best endeavours’ to identify and support pupils with SEN meet their pupil’s special educational needs.
 Where a pupil has certain types of Special educational Need (SEN) there is an increased likelihood of mental health problems.